Easby, Richmondshire: History

 The hamlet is mentioned in the Domesday Book of 1086 as Asebi, whose lands belonged to Count Alan of Brittany.
 He had granted the lordship of the manor to Thor at the time of the Norman Conquest, but it had passed to Enisant Mussard, Constable of Richmond Castle, by 1086.
 There were seven households and five ploughlands at a taxable value of six geld units.
 The manor passed from Enisant to Roald de Richmond and then to descent of the lords of Constable Burton.
-The lands were held as demesne lordships by the Marmion and Fitz Hugh families into the 12th century, but eventually they were granted to the nearby Abbey who held them until the Dissolution of the Monasteries.
+The lands were held as demesne lordships by the Marmion and Fitz Hugh families into the 12th century, but eventually they were granted to the nearby Abbey who held them until the dissolution of the monasteries.
 The Crown then granted the manor in 1537 to John, Lord Scrope of Bolton.
-Edward VI granted the manor to Edmund Boughtell upon his accession to the Crown, but this was reverted in 1557 to Ralph Gower.
+King Edward VI granted the manor to Edmund Boughtell upon his accession to the Crown, but this was reverted in 1557 to Ralph Gower.
 By 1579 though the manor was back in the possession of the Scrope family.
 It remained with them until sold to Bartholomew Burton in 1726 who also sold it onto the Rev William Smith of Melsonby who built Easby Hall.
 His heirs sold it to Robert Knowsley in 1786 who quickly sold it to Cuthbert Johnson.
 It eventually came into the possession of the Jaques family by 1816.

 The etymology of the name is derived from an Old Norse personal name, Esi and the suffix -by to mean Esi's farm.